albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 ### Can we type cast `null`?

-Yes, null can be type casted to any objects.
-We already saw this when answering the question [can one constructor call another constructor in the same class?](#can-one-constructor-call-another-constructor-in-the-same-class).  "_If the expression has the `null` type, then the expression may be type cast to any reference type._" ([JLS-5.5](https://docs.oracle.com/javase/specs/jls/se14/html/jls-5.html#jls-5.5))
+Yes, `null` can be type casted to any object ([JLS-5.5](https://docs.oracle.com/javase/specs/jls/se14/html/jls-5.html#jls-5.5)).
+We already saw this when answering the question [can one constructor call another constructor in the same class?](#can-one-constructor-call-another-constructor-in-the-same-class).

 ### Can we type cast primitive types?